 When a negligent dog owner allows their pet to bite and injure someone, the owner may be liable for the victim’s damages.
-If you were bitten by a dog, a Springfield dog bite lawyer from the Fitch Law Firm LLC may be able to help you fight for compensation in a personal injury insurance claim or lawsuit.
-Hiring a lawyer can allow you time to recover in peace while we manage all the legal work in your case.
+If a dog bit you, a Springfield dog bite lawyer from the Fitch Law Firm LLC may be able to help you fight for compensation in a personal injury insurance claim or lawsuit.
+Hiring a lawyer can allow you time to recover in peace while we manage your case’s legal work.

 To get started, call the Fitch Law Firm LLC today.
-A member of our team will be happy to review your case and answer your questions at no charge.
+A team member will be happy to review your case and answer your questions at no charge.
 If you qualify, we may be able to represent you on a contingency fee basis with no up-front payments required.

 The Consequences of Dog Bites